J535D165/datahugger/docs/repositories_not_supported.md

 ## Request support

-If a repository is not supported by datahugger, you can open an issue in the GitHub issue tracker.
+If a repository is not supported by Datahugger, you can open an issue in the GitHub issue tracker.